+NOTE y: There could be different DNS ECS option(s) or the Local DNS server address(es) for different FQDNs related with different DNAI(s) provided by the SMF to the EASDF.
+The EASDF builts the DNS ECS option based on the information provided by the SMF for the matched FQDN.

 Editor's note: The sentence above means that the EASDF gets the FQDN(s) from SMF.
 How the SMF getting the ECS option needs to be clarified.